British fascism

 British fascism is the form of fascism which is promoted by some political parties and movements in the United Kingdom.
 It is based on British ultranationalism and imperialism and had aspects of Italian fascism and Nazism both before and after World War II.

-Historical examples of fascist movements in Britain include the British Fascists (1923–1934), the Imperial Fascist League (1929–1939), the British Union of Fascists (1932–1940), the British League of Ex-Servicemen and Women (1937–1948) and the Union Movement (1948–1978).
+Historical examples of fascist organisations in Britain include the British Fascists (1923–1934), the British National Fascists (1924–1928), the Imperial Fascist League (1929–1939), the British Union of Fascists (1932–1940), the British League of Ex-Servicemen and Women (1937–1948), the National Socialist League (1937–1939), The Link (1937-1940), the British People's Party (1939–1954) and the Union Movement (1948–1978).
 More recent examples of British fascist groups include the British Movement (1968–1983), the National Front (1967–present), the British National Party (1982–present), Britain First (2011–present), National Action (2013–2017), and the Sonnenkrieg Division (2015–2020).
+Parties inspired by British fascist movements include the New Zealand National Front (1968–2019) and the Australian Protectionist Party (2007–present).

 Ideology

 Origins

-British fascism, like other fascisms, doesn't have a neat "intellectual genealogy"; it developed its ideas from various sources, British and foreign.
+British fascism, like other fascisms, lacks a common "intellectual genealogy"; it developed its ideas from various sources, British and foreign.
 British fascism acknowledges the inspiration and legacy of Italian fascism and Nazism but it also states that it is not a mere application of a "foreign" ideology, alleging roots within British traditions.
 Early British fascism, as seen in the British Fascists, initially had "little evidence of fascism in its ideology".
-It developed its ideas out of domestic influences of conservatism and the post-war anti-labour movement.
+It evolved its ideals in response to conservative influences on the domestic scene and the post-war anti-labour movement.
 From Italian fascism it took inspiration of strong leadership and strong opposition to communism.